posgnu/Distributed-Parallel-Sorting/README.md

 # cs434-project
+> This project is a part of Advanced Programming (CSED434) at POSTECH

 The objective of this project is implementing `Distributed/Parallel sorting key/value records stored on multiple disks on multiple machines` using Scala.
 Basically we assume that mixed key/value data are stored on multiple disks on multiple machine.
 Therefore, we need a protocol to handle those multiple machine to effectively participate in the sorting process.